 Verification selection can be random or because the student's FAFSA data were incomplete, estimated, or inconsistent.
 The U.S. Department of Education selects some students for the verification process.
-Mid-South Community College Financial Aid personnel will select others if conflicting information is found.
+Arkansas State University Mid-South Financial Aid personnel will select others if conflicting information is found.

 Verification requires students to provide documentation to confirm the information on their FAFSA.
-Documentation will include a verification worksheet and may include an income tax transcript.
-Dependent students may need to provide a copy of their parent's tax return transcript.
+Documentation will include a verification worksheet and may include an income tax transcript and W-2 forms.
+Dependent students may need to provide a copy of their parent's tax return transcript and W-2 forms.